ElevatoDigital/dewdrop/README.md

 ### WordPress Plugins

-1. Create a folder for your own WordPress plugin inside the plugins folder of your installation.
+*Step 1.* Create a folder for your own WordPress plugin inside the plugins folder of your installation.

-2. Create a composer.json file that requires the "deltasystems/dewdrop" library.
+*Step 2.* Create a composer.json file that requires the "deltasystems/dewdrop" library.

 ```json
 {